cagov/design-system/components/README.md

 All components include a test that at minimum will load the component and run automated accessibility tests against it.
 Test code is in a subdirectory:

 - /test/
+- /test/index.test.js

-If a component does not use any javascript but uses sass the CSS source code will be in ```src/index.scss``` and output to the root directory:
+If a component does not use any JavaScript but uses sass the CSS source code will be in `src/index.scss` and output to the root directory:

 - index.css
 - index.css.map